PROGRAM OFFERING

 IU has a policy and procedure to ensure all enrolled students have ready access to a fair and inexpensive complaints and appeals process.
 Students are encouraged to resolve complaints informally in the first instance.
 Any staff member can attempt to assist the student in resolving informal complaints.
 Informally, if the matter is resolved, there is no need for other parties to be involved or for a record to be kept.
 However, the student should proceed to a formal resolution if the issue is not resolved.
 The formal appeal or complaint must be in writing and submitted to the School and OOA.
 All complaints are considered in the first instance by 1) reviewing relevant documentation, 2) considering any informal decision made to date, 3) discussing the matter with the student and any other relevant parties, 4) forming a recommendation, and 5) notifying the student in writing of the outcome.

 An instructor has two weeks to mark the midterm or final exam and informs students of their grade 2 or 3 days before submitting the grade to OAA.
-If a student does not satisfy with the grade, he/she can meet the instructor personally to review their marks.
-If a student does not satisfy with the grade after it has been submitted to OAA, he/she can ask for a re-assessment.
+If a student is not satisfied with the grade, he/she can meet the instructor personally to review their marks.
+If a student is not satisfied with the grade after it has been submitted to OAA, he/she can ask for a re-assessment.

 PROGRAM STRUCTURE

-The curriculum is logically structured with general courses, fundamental courses, specialized courses, include ing elective courses, and a graduation thesis that balances specific and general courses as shown in the Table 1.
+The curriculum is logically structured with general courses, fundamental courses, specialized courses, including elective courses, and a graduation thesis that balances specific and general courses as shown in Table 1.

 Table 1.
 Program Structure and Modules’ Contributions

-General Knlowedge Core Major Requirement & Specialization Requirement Professional Practice And Research Internship and Thesis Total
+General Knowledge Core Major Requirement & Specialization Requirement Professional Practice And Research Internship and Thesis Total

 47 credits 45 credits 45 credits 13 credits 150 credits